reflectoring/reflectoring.github.io/content/blog/2022/2022-09-01-schedule-cron-job-in-node.md

 });

 ```
-In the above code we are using the node-mailer and node-cron dependencies we installed earlier.
-The `node-mailer` dependency gives us the feature of sending e-mails from our Node.js applications, using any email service of your choice.
+In the above code we are using the `node-mailer` and `node-cron` modules we have installed earlier.
+The `node-mailer` dependency allows us to send e-mails from our Node.js application using any email service of our choice.

-We scheduled our mail to be sent at `At 1 minute` interval using Gmail.
+With the expression `1 * * * *`, we scheduled our mail to be sent once every minute using Gmail.

-Run the script `node index.js`
+Run the script `node index.js` and you'll get the following output:

 `output:`
 ```